 Rev. Nelson also served for seven years (2007-2014) as a congregational specialist and the African-American coordinator for the conference, and for two years (1998-2000) as assistant dean and director of religious life at Duke University Chapel.

-In 2014, Bishop L. Jonathan Holston appointed Rev. Nelson to his current position of coordinator of the Conference Office of Clergy Services.
+In 2014, Bishop L. Jonathan Holston appointed Rev. Nelson to serve as coordinator of the Conference Office of Clergy Services.
 He was elected secretary of the Annual Conference that same year and has continued in that service since.
 Six years later, Bishop Holston appointed Rev. Nelson as superintendent of the Orangeburg District, where he serves today.

 In addition to Rev. Nelson’s work in local churches, he served on district committees on ministry from 2002 to 2012, and on the Conference Board of Ordained Ministry from 2004 to 2014 – including three years as registrar and five years as chairperson.